shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/omid-friendly-obstruction-for-android.md

 ## Removing a friendly obstruction

 > [!NOTE]
-> Native AdUnits does not support remove API.
+> Native AdUnits does not support remove API

 To remove a friendly obstruction for Banner, Interstitial and Video AdUnits, pass the view as an argument to the API.